 Artwork of the modern era is inextricable from the artist.
-Especially in the west, artwork is expected to be an expression of the artist's personal history, their introspection and interpretation of the world—their ego.
-It's an expectation that must be dropped when looking at the work of Mária Medvecká.
+In the west, artwork is expected to be an expression of the artist’s personal history, their introspection and interpretation of the world—their ego.
+It’s an expectation that must be dropped when looking at the work of Mária Medvecká.

 Mária Medvecká painted the people and landscape of Orava, a rural region in northern Slovakia for more than 45 years.
 She began in 1940, just after the start of World War 2 and painted until 1986, the year Pixar was founded.
 It isn't an exaggeration to say that these years saw more change than the last millennia of human history combined, from the invention of the atomic bomb to development of international space programs, to the first steps towards the world wide web.
 But Orava, through the eyes of Medvecká, never changed.

 On the brilliant Webumenia.sk, a site documenting Slovak artists and galleries, you can scroll through more than 500 paintings and drawings by Medvecká, and it’s worth doing so to appreciate the weight of her body of work.
 Her palette never strays from ruddy browns, murky greens and creams.
 Her brushwork is heavy and expressionistic, her canvases small.
 But the repetition that defines Medvecká’s work is found in her subject matter: the Orava landscape and people.